No Ride Day: Animal Kingdom

 - Talk with the educators.
 They would be more than happy to tell you about the conservation efforts Disney is participating in.

 - Take the time to notice how this park is different from the others.
-Did you notice that there aren'y any lids or straws?
+Did you notice that there aren't any lids or straws?
 Did you see those fancy buttons at all the registers?
 Did you see all the fresh fruit around the park?
 Ask a cast member why things are the way they are.
+Its all about conservation.